What Is macOS Base System [Everything You Need to Know] - Qiling

 When to Use the Mac Base System

-Therefore, the macOS base system is only considered when the user attempts to restore, restore, or repair the Mac.
-The macOS base system essentially fixes our Mac's backup when the device is reinstalled with macOS.
+The macOS base system is only considered when restoring, restoring, or repairing a Mac, and it fixes the Mac's backup when the device is reinstalled with macOS.

 macOS Base System Vs. Macintosh HD

-Macintosh HD is what users launch when they turn on macOS on the device.
-The macOS base system is a separate volume that allows users to restore macOS to their Mac with just a few clicks when macOS fails to work correctly.
-The macOS base system is also a backup for users to repair their Macs, reinstall macOS, and use other low-level utilities.
+The Macintosh HD is the startup volume that users launch when turning on their macOS device.
+It serves as the base system, allowing users to restore macOS with ease when it fails to function correctly.
+Additionally, it provides a backup for users to repair their Macs, reinstall macOS, and utilize other low-level utilities.

 macOS base system 1